 The S Curve is a curve which is included in two different charts in Microsoft Excel.
 They are

-If we are using this type of chart, there should be data i.e., two variables which are used should be matched with the same period of time.
-This curve can be used to plot the changes in one variable which is related to another variable.
+If we are using this type of chart, there should be data, i.e., two variables that are used should be matched with the same period of time.
+This curve can be used to plot the changes in one variable, which is related to another variable.

 The Excel S Curve is represented in the below screenshot.

 Below are the examples of the S Curve in Excel.

 In the above example, there is a slight S curve in the graph.
 The curve will be depending on the data we get.